 A reverse view at the parking lot from the stairs, where Ferris posed as Sloane’s father.

 Ferris’ best friend Cameron lives at this house in Highland Park, Illinois.
+It has unfortunately since been remodeled, but we were able to capture it long before remodeling took place.

 LOCATION: 370 Beech St, Highland Park, IL 60035

 Late in the film, disaster strikes when Ferris and Cameron accidentally reverse Cameron’s father’s car through the glass wall of this building, down a steep canyon.
 The building really does exist behind the above house and there really is a steep canyon beneath it, exactly as depicted in the film.
+This building has not been remodeled.

 Some outfits worn by Ferris and Cameron in the film can be seen on display at Planet Hollywood in Florida.